wush978/pvm/README.md

         - `CRAN`: R will install the package (with the specific version) from CRAN or MRAN (if the binary package is missing on CRAN)
         - non-CRAN repository specification.
 Package [remotes](https://github.com/mangothecat/remotes) will be used.

-- Install the package of the specific version from CRAN(source) or MRAN(binary) according to the JSON file
+- Install the package of the specific version from CRAN(source) or MRAN(out dated binaries) according to the YAML file.
+It will search MRAN automatically according to the data from <https://github.com/wush978/metamran>

 ## Install